 This means that you are able to continue claiming your benefit as if you were still living within the UK or apply for a new benefit as if you were still living in the UK.
 If you are posted overseas and are experiencing problems with claiming or applying for a disability related benefit, please contact Karen Ross at email@example.com

 If you are 16 or over and care for someone for at least 35 hours a week you may be eligible to claim carer’s allowance.
-You don’t have to be related to or live with the person you care for.
+You do not have to be related to or live with the person you care for.
 It is a taxable benefit and it may affect other benefits you claim for.

 If you are getting Carer’s Allowance (CA) in Northern Ireland and you are moving to Great Britain, you need to tell the Disability and Carers Service in Northern Ireland.
 They will stop your CA payments and send your papers to the Carer’s Allowance Unit in Great Britain.
 If you can confirm that there has not been a change in your circumstances that would affect your entitlement to CA (apart from your new address), you will not need to complete a new claim form.
 The Carer’s Allowance Unit will need to check your bank details and this can be done over the phone.
 If appropriate, they will start making your CA payments again and inform you.

 The Children and Families Act 2014 gave local authorities a statutory duty to produce a ‘Local Offer’ for children and young people with special educational needs and/or a disability (SEND) from 0 to 25.
 You should be able to find the Local Offer on your local authority website or on the Local Offer website.
 Find your Local Authority

 There are a large number of charities that can support adults and children with additional needs.
 There are some charities that can offer specific support to your family if you have a family member with additional needs and/or disability and these are…

-The Forces Additional Needs & Disability Forum (FANDF) was set up over 25 years ago for Service families who have a child or dependant who has additional needs and/or a disability, or if they are disabled themselves.
-FANDF is facilitated by SSAFA is a forum where families can raise issues of importance with the MOD and welfare providers about factors unique to Service life.
+The Forces Additional Needs & Disability Forum (FANDF) was set up for Service families who have a child or dependant who has additional needs and/or a disability, or if they are disabled themselves.
+FANDF is facilitated by SSAFA and is a forum where families can raise issues of importance with the MOD and welfare providers about factors unique to Service life.
 This is a way of ensuring that both children and adults with additional needs and/or disability have access to the best support available.

 A number of Service parents who themselves have or have a family member with additional needs and/or disability have set up support groups.
 These are few we are aware of, so if you know of any or are thinking of setting one up, please contact Karen Ross at firstname.lastname@example.org